ninjaaron/lazydots/README.rst

 represents an unmarked long vowel, and a vowel plus a period represents a marked long vowel.
 Of course, in the case of /i/ class and /u/ class, there is no unmarked long form, so the marking can be inferred from the length (though the form with the period is also valid).
-Qamets-he, segol-he, holem-he and anything else indicated with a he' is followed by an "h"
+Qamats-he, segol-he, holem-he and anything else indicated with a he' is followed by an "h"